"In a Shadow Game, your heart's weakness is what ultimately causes you to lose!"

 Arc Words: "Something that you can see, but something that can't be seen" gets repeated quite a lot, at least early on.
 Originally it referred to the Sennen Puzzle, but it's used to refer to many different things since then, by slightly altering the way the line is interpreted.

 Art Evolution: Check out the changes between Volume 1 and Volume 5.
 Jonouchi's hairstyle changes from a Leonardo DiCaprio-esque style to the signature Jonouchi style, and the general appearance of the characters changes.
-The Other Yugi appears increasingly less evil.
+The Other Yugi appears increasingly less deranged and psychotic-looking.
 Originally Yugi was often drawn without a nose.

 Their bodies also had really odd proportions at the start - so Yugi not only had no nose, but he also had HUGE HANDS and a smile that literally looked like a banana.
 Mocked relentlessly in LittleKuriboh's review of the first chapter.